pvdz/zeparser3/tests/testcases/parser/statements_and_declarations/cannot_nest_a_declaration_inside_a_non-block_statement/function/generator/label.md

 > :: statements and declarations : cannot nest a declaration inside a non-block statement : function : generator
 >
 > ::> label
+>
+> Labelled functions must be plain functions so this is always an error

 ## Input